vapor-ware/synse-server/proposals/v3/server.md

 there is no routing hierarchy, so the devices in the scan response do not need special organization/formatting (see the [Scan API](api.md#scan) changes for details).

-> **TODO**: Discussion on transactions and the best way to handle them, especially
-> w.r.t. front-end consumers, e.g. do we want transaction IDs to be global through
-> the whole system, or should there be a set of backend transaction IDs mapped to
-> frontend transaction IDs?

 A lot of the info between caches, e.g. the *devices*, *plugin*, and *info* caches, could probably also be consolidated into a single model.